ayeks/SGX-hardware/README.md

 The CPU and the motherboard BIOS must support SGX.
 SGX is turned off by default and must enabled via MSR.IA32\_Feature\_Control.SGX\_Enable.
 Only the BIOS can make changes to the IA32\_Feature\_Control.

-### Desktop CPUs
+### Desktop CPUs affected by the product change notification from 2015

 Use the [ark.intel.com](https://ark.intel.com/Search/FeatureFilter?productType=processors&SoftwareGuardExtensions=true) database to list all Intel CPUs that have the SGX feature.

-However be cautious with the following i7,i5 and E3 CPUs.
+Be cautious with the following 2015 i7,i5 and E3 CPUs.
 According to the [Product Change Notification](http://qdms.intel.com/dm/i.aspx/5A160770-FC47-47A0-BF8A-062540456F0A/PCN114074-00.pdf) from October 1, 2015.
-Only the CPUs with the following S-Spec Numbers are able to execute SGX instructions:
+Only the listed CPUs with the following S-Spec Numbers are able to execute SGX instructions.
+For all other CPUs the Intel CPU database should be correct.

 | Marketing Name | Processor# | Post-Conversion S-Spec |
 |----------------|------------|------------------------|